 Our dog training Los Angeles boot camp includes boarding and training and is designed for optimal dog learning.
-All dogs and their parents will learn a tremendous amount during their Boot Camp.
+All dogs and their parents will learn a tremendous amount during their Boot Camp in Los Angeles.
 Dogs that require extra work in certain problem areas or have special needs will thrive as well.

 Private one-on-one learning customized by Russell Hartstein for your unique dog.
 Russell recognizes the individual spirit of each dog he serves.
 Each Boot Camp is customized by Russell based on each dog’s unique learning style: